 Student's name (print):

-. ,

 Student's signature:

+Davant'a nama (nyint).

 Parent's name (print):

-Turence name (printy)

 Parent's signature:

 Date:

 Acknowledgment of Electronic Distribution of Student Code of Conduct

 My child and I have been offered the option to receive a paper copy of or to electronically access at www.donnaisd.net the Donna ISD's Student Code of Conduct and the Student Handbook for the 2023-24 school year.